 I am an Associate Professor at the University of Maryland, College Park in the Urban Studies and Planning Program and Director of Community Development at the National Center for Smart Growth Research and Education.
 My scholarship focuses on how urban policies and plans contribute to and can address social inequality, particularly in neighborhoods undergoing rapid racial and economic change.

 I have written extensively on immigration, suburban diversity and poverty, gentrification, redevelopment politics, and geographies of opportunity, including my book Trespassers?
-Asian Americans and the Battle for Suburbia (University of California Press) and have written numerous articles on the topic of Asian immigrant suburbanization.
-Other recent projects have focused on equitable development, gentrification, suburban poverty, and the geography of opportunity.
-My research has appeared in various journals, such as Journal of Urban Design and Journal of Planning, Education and Research, and popular media outlets, including The Washington Post, The Baltimore Sun, and The Atlantic's CityLab.
-My research has been supported by the Ford Foundation, Andrew W. Mellon Foundation, Environmental Protection Agency, Department of Justice, Enterprise Community Partners, Maryland Department of Housing and Community Development, and other local, state and federal agencies and foundations.
+Asian Americans and the Battle for Suburbia (University of California Press, 2017).
+My research has appeared in various journals, such as Journal of Urban Affairs and Journal of Planning, Education and Research, several books, and popular media outlets, including The Washington Post, The Baltimore Sun, and The Atlantic's CityLab.
+It has been supported by the Ford Foundation, Andrew W. Mellon Foundation, U.S. Environmental Protection Agency, U.S. Department of Justice, Enterprise Community Partners, Maryland Department of Housing and Community Development, and other local, state and federal agencies and foundations.